matrix-org/matrix-spec-proposals/proposals/3757-restricting-who-can-overwrite-a-state-event.md

 This changes auth rules in a backwards incompatible way, which will break any use cases which assume that higher PL users cannot overwrite state events whose state_key is a different mxid.
-This is considered a feature rather than a bug, fixing an abuse vector where unprivileged users could send arbitrary state events which could never be overwritten.
+This is considered a feature rather than a bug, fixing an abuse vector where users could send arbitrary state events which could never be overwritten.

 ## Unstable prefix